jiahuanglin/jiahuanglin.github.io/_posts/2021-12-18-how-to-design-a-distributed-key-value-storage-system.md

 tags: [system design, key-value store]
 ---

-> The following are my notes for reading system design book from Groks King
+> The following are my notes from reading G.K's system design book

 Let's first condier a easier question: how to design a simple key-value storage system on a single machine?